Charles Wace

 Wace is chairman of the Creative England Trading Company and adirector of Creative England.
 He chaired the UK independent trade body Producers Alliance for Cinema and Television (PACT) for two years.
 Wace is chairman of Beagle Media, a corporate communications company.
-He is deputy chair of Falmouth University, and a member of the its ventures board.
+He is deputy chair of Falmouth University, and a member of its ventures board.

 In 2012 the University of Plymouth awarded Wace an honorary doctorate.
 In 2010, Wace was awarded a Devon & Cornwall Royal Television Society outstanding achievement award for services to television.

 Wace started his career in newspapers, before moving to BBC radio and television where he worked as a reporter and producer, before establishing Twofour in 1988.

 His brother is British born financier, Ian Wace, co-founder of a London-based hedge fund.